mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 - web literacy - narrower
 - webmaker - and more specific affordances of key web based coding and exploring tools -->

 Javascript is an authentic language, core to modern web pages and applications.

-Phaser is a professional and enthusiast framework.
+I contributed to the Mozilla teach the web programme by writing a course called Quacking Javascript.
+My report on the underlying pedagogical approach outlines the following possibilities; playful approach, use of online games, use of popular culture references to increase engagement [@chesterman_webmaking_2015].

+#### Code playgrounds

 Glitch is a code playground which while used for learning and which was chosen by Mozilla as a replacement tool for the education focused Thimble, is also used by professionals.
 In the early selection of tools the use of a framework based on javascript and web technology is driven by authenticity and thus an ability .
 My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics.

-I contributed to the Mozilla teach the web programme by writing a course called Quacking Javascript.
-My report on the underlying pedagogical approach outlines the following possibilities; playful approach, use of online games, use of popular culture references to increase engagement [@chesterman_webmaking_2015].

-#### Code playgrounds

-Scratch is a tool which could be considered a code playground.
+However in its styling it is playful and editorial picks and write up celebrate a playful spirit of creativity and sharing.
+There are strong parallels in this presentation to that Scratch community and to the sharing ethos integral to the maker-movement (explored in Lit Review).
+The interplay between play and work via shared experimentation is developed further in a later discussion chapter.

 #### Other online asset creation tools

 There are other ways to create assets online.
 Piskel is a pixel graphics editor, audio creation of assets.
 These tools are provided by a mix of enthusiast coders and communites of game makers. ### Mozilla, Webmaking and code playgrounds

 #### Phaser.js